Vivekanand-R/AI-Product-Framework/README.md

       A. Over $10 trillion in payments and transfers globally across more than 120 currencies and 160+ countries.

-      B. Jamie Dimon confirmed: “We’re processing 6,000 payments a second,” totaling about $10 trillion daily.
+      B. “Processing 6,000 payments a second,” totaling about $10 trillion daily.

-In summary, JPMorgan is the powerhouse behind one of the world’s largest daily payment flows—surpassing $10 trillion in transactions every day.
+JPMorgan is the powerhouse behind one of the world’s largest daily payment flows—surpassing $10 trillion in transactions every day.

 **Tech/SaaS/Software:** Heavy on feature definition, agile iterations, UX optimization, engineering collaboration. **Technical understanding** is a must.